JaceRogers12/ramarian-world/README.md

 The deployed website can be found at https://ramarian-world.vercel.app.

 To Do:
-Fix webite to be pretty on mobile browsers
+Fix webite to be pretty on mobile browsers.
-Write tests
+Write tests.
-Add more pictures
+Add more pictures.
-Add an onClick to images to make them grow and shrink or mouseover to zoom Add more info (particularly about creatures)
+Add an onClick to images to make them grow and shrink or mouseover to zoom.
+Add more info (particularly about creatures).
-Clean out all of the dumb pre-generated clutter (find out what's actually needed, first) Create a real database
+Clean out all of the dumb pre-generated clutter (find out what's actually needed, first).
+Create a real database.
 Maybe add more interactive features?
 Maybe add profile functionality?